wadefagen/waf.cs.illinois.edu/index.md

 {% card July 3, 2023 &mdash; National Leadership in Data Science Education Supporting a Significant Visible Social Impact %}

-> *"Projects chosen for the program’s fifth round [...] demonstrate the spirit of collaboration, innovation and immense promise to impact our campus community and beyond."*
+> *"Projects chosen for the program [...] demonstrate the spirit of collaboration, innovation and immense promise to impact our campus community and beyond."*

 The vision and initial work on [Data Science DISCOVERY](https://discovery.cs.illinois.edu/) was selected as one of the campus-wide 2024 Investment for Growth projects, and I'm honored to have the support of campus as we continue to grow Data Science at Illinois!